cockroachdb/docs/cockroachcloud/cloud-api.md

 ## Delete a cluster

 To delete a cluster, send a `DELETE` request to the `/v1/clusters/{clusterId}` endpoint.
-The service account associated with the secret key must have `ADMIN` or `DELETE` permissions to delete an organization's clusters.
+The service account associated with the secret key must have `ADMIN` or `DELETE` permission to delete an organization's clusters.

 Deleting a cluster will permanently delete the cluster and all the data within the cluster.